-FireSmart guidelines recommend maintaining a non-combustible surface that extends for 1.5m outwards from the farthest extent of your home (including combustible attachments such as wood decks).
+FireSmart guidelines recommend maintaining a non-combustible surface that extends for 1.5m outwards from the furthest extent of your home (including combustible attachments such wood decks).
+Compost, bark mulch, and other plant-based materials offer many benefits to gardens.
 However, these materials are susceptible to ignition from wildfire embers or cigarettes, and can increase the threat of fire to your home when used in the non-combustible zone.
 Non-combustible materials such as pavers, gravel, rock, or a combination of plant mulch and decorative non-combustible features can be used to reduce the risk.
 This zone is critical in protecting your home from wildfire.
 It is important to seek site-specific advice from a landscaping professional with FireSmart expertise before introducing plants, compost, or mulch into this zone.

-Campbell River gets five times more rain in winter than it does in summer.
+Campbell River gets 5x more rain in winter than it does in summer.
 Storing that rain will provide a much healthier environment for our plants.
 Design flower beds and vegetable gardens on your property to soak up water.
 Plant in areas that will catch water, near surfaces that drain toward the plants, and near buildings with roofs that can collect water and direct it to the garden outside of the 1.5m non-combustible zone.